 Editor's note: Lisa Cooper's newest work can be found at douglascountyhistory.blogspot.com.

-Last week my topic was the lawsuit that birthed the location and name of our fair city and how it took two elections to finally settle the location of our county seat.
+was the lawsuit that birthed the location and name of our fair city and how it took two elections to finally settle the location of our county seat.
 During my research I stumbled over the fact that the very month and year Douglas County was birthed in October, 1870 our state legislature passed the Common School Act statewide.

 Prior to 1870, the state allocated monies to academies in various counties.
 The academies were more like higher education institutions since they taught Latin, Greek, English literature and higher forms of mathematics.
 The students at the academies tended to be members of the wealthier families since tuition might be as much as $10 for the year, an exorbitant amount in those days.
 Poor rural children rarely entered a classroom.
 The Common School Act began to change that, but the change occurred slowly, and other forms of legislation had to be passed before large majorities of Georgia’s children were being educated.